 Summer school can present its own set of challenges unique from the typical school year.
 Shorter timelines, special student populations, and the limited time teachers have for preparation can cause stress for even the most seasoned professionals.
 At Edmentum, we’ve helped thousands of educators conquer the summer semester, and we want to share our tips for a successful summer school program.
 Take a look at the list we’ve compiled of our top 10 tips for summer school success:

 Many schools are shifting toward personalized learning models in classrooms.
-This proves to be equally important in a summer school setting where time is running short and students are likely struggling in the traditional group-instruction-focused models many schools still utilize.
+This proves to be equally important in a summer school setting where time is running short, and students are likely struggling in the traditional group-instruction-focused models many schools still utilize.
 Formative assessment helps give you a better grasp of where your students’ knowledge and skills are and helps make individualized instruction for a variety of students a lot easier.
-We wrote a blog post on five unique ways to formatively assess your class.
+We wrote a blog post on five unique ways to formatively assess your class virtually and in-person.

 What are the expectations of your teachers?
 Students?
 Parents?
 Having a plan to help keep these groups on track and aware of your expectations can be helpful to the success of your program.
 Consider outlining different goals for each group so that they can track their own progress and be reminded of what’s expected from them this summer.